 Hear foundation leaders’ responses to these questions (or scroll down to read the transcript), and pick up some tips you can use when planning your next approach:

 If you’d like even more funder insights and practical tips on connecting with grantmakers, sign up for Candid’s self-paced online course: How to Cultivate Meaningful Relationships with Funders.
-For a limited time,* enjoy our discount of 20% off this on-demand training, enter the code CULTIVATE19 at checkout.
 Register now.

 Participants, from left to right in the video: